jmjatlanta/bitshares-core-wiki/Wallet-Server-Architecture.md

 The server should limit the number of wallet requests it accepts per IP address to a fixed number per hour.
 In this way users wallet data is kept secure from attempts at brute force attacks unless the server itself is compromised.
 In the event the server is compromised, users are only protected by the quality of their password and any other data used as salt.

+## Saving the Wallet Locally

+The browser should cache the wallet data locally